Genotek/ClassifyCNV/README.md

 The run-specific folder is named ```Result_dd_Mon_yyyy-hh-mm-ss```, unless the user specified a different folder name.
 The filled out table with the scores and the final classification of each CNV is named Scoresheet.txt.
-The column names correspond to the section numbers of the ACMG rubrics available here:
+The column names correspond to the evidence fields of the ACMG rubrics available here:

 http://cnvcalc.clinicalgenome.org/cnvcalc/cnv-loss